leticiatomasio/task-manager/README.md

 # TaskManager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.1.
+Please use a compatible version of Node.js.

+## Install dependencies

+Before running the project, run  `npm install` to install the project's dependencies locally.

 ## Development server